aritra-2506/Dynamic-Range-Controller/README.md

 # Dynamic-Range-Controller

+The web implementation of drc looked like 'drc.png' uploaded here.

 Dynamic range of a signal is defined as the logarithmic ratio of maximum to minimum amplitude of a signal and is expressed in dB.
 Dynamic Range of a signal can be controlled using an application named as Dynamic Range Control (DRC).
 It can amplify low level sounds or reduce the volume of high level sounds.
 It has 5 different operating modes -